 The joint Egyptian-German expedition also found the upper part of a life-sized limestone statue of Pharaoh Seti II, Ramses II’s grandson, that is 80 centimeters long.

 Experts will now attempt to extract the remaining pieces of both statues before restoring them.
 If they are successful and the colossus is proven to depict Ramses II, it will be moved to the entrance of the Grand Egyptian Museum, set to open in 2018.

-Posted by Ian Greenhalgh on March 12, 2017, With 2093 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on March 12, 2017, With 2103 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.